IreneKilgannon/Computer-Infrastructure/README.md

 ## Outline of the Tasks and Project

-The tasks and the project are described by the lecturer, Ian McLoughlin in the [Computer Infrastructure README](https://github.com/ianmcloughlin/2425_computer_infrastructure/blob/main/README.md) for the Computer Infrastructure repository on GitHub.
+The tasks and the project are described by the lecturer, Ian McLoughlin in the [README](https://github.com/ianmcloughlin/2425_computer_infrastructure/blob/main/README.md) for the Computer Infrastructure repository on GitHub.

 The assessment involves extensive use of the command line interface in GitHub Codespaces.